onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-2.md

 ---
 title: "Creating JSON APIs with Onyx.
 Part 2 — CRUD"
 date: 2019-02-24T19:22:25+03:00
+lastmod: 2019-03-11
 draft: false
 author: Vlad Faust
 tags: [Crystal, Onyx Framework]
 keywords: [Crystal, Onyx Framework, Tutorial]
 ---

-In the second part of the tutorial we are going to create CRUD actions for our Todo list JSON API.
+In the second part of the tutorial we are going to create CRUD endpoints for our Todo list JSON API.
 You should have the code from [the first part](/posts/creating-json-apis-with-onyx-part-1/) available.
+You can also clone it from [GitHub](https://github.com/vladfaust/onyx-todo-json-api/tree/part-1).

 <!--more-->